Koenie06/Discord.js-Music/README.md

 # ❔ Discord.js-Music

 For those who don't know what this is..
-This is a NPM package to easily make your own (discord.js) music bot.
+This is a NPM package to easily make your own (discord.js) music bot. <br>
 There are a lot of functions to use, as example: play, stop, skip, pause, resume and much more!
-Go check it out.
+Go check it out. <br>
 [More Info!](https://npmjs.com/package/@koenie06/discord.js-music)

 # 🤖 Example Bot